 Work in phase 1

 Subproject L1 “Water Electrolysis” investigated the possibilities of providing the necessary climate-neutral hydrogen.
 The focus here lay on producing hydrogen by means of water electrolysis using volatile renewable energies.
-A larger plant in the pilot plant station and smaller test stations with different electrolysis processes were operated for this purpose.
-In particular, it was possible to investigate more closely the aspect of degradation during dynamic operation in the laboratory and in the pilot plant station.
+A larger plant in the technical center and smaller test stations with different electrolysis processes were operated for this purpose.
+In particular, it was possible to investigate more closely the aspect of degradation during dynamic operation in the laboratory and in the technical center.

 Aims in phase 2